Self-Adapting-MDP-Approximations/INFORMS-Tutorials/continuous-mdp/README.md

 <a id="self-adapt"></a>
 ## 11. Self-Adaptation Improves the Baseline ALP

 The sampled-ALP implementation above illustrates the **construct** and **optimize** steps of the COR cycle, but it does not include a genuine **refine** step.
 In particular, the reported `ALP obj` values are not guaranteed to be valid lower bounds on the optimal cost, because the ALP is solved only over sampled constraints rather than over the full Bellman-inequality constraint set.
 Consequently, the values reported in the `diff %` column, which measure the percentage difference between the simulated policy cost and the sampled-ALP objective, should not be interpreted as certified optimality gaps.
-For example, an average `diff %` of %57.0  does not, by itself, tell us whether the gap is large because the baseline ALP policy is poor or because the sampled objective is a weak, uncertified lower bound.
+For example, a large average `diff %` does not, by itself, tell us whether the difference is large because the baseline ALP policy is poor or because the sampled objective is a weak, uncertified lower-bound proxy.
 This ambiguity is precisely what prevents the baseline implementation from supporting a principled refinement step.
 The remaining notebooks show how the COR cycle can be strengthened through self-adapting methods that improve both the optimization of the ALP and the construction of the approximation architecture.

-- In `continuous-mdp/notebooks/psmd.ipynb`, we present **constraint violation learning**.
+- In [psmd.ipynb](https://github.com/Self-Adapting-MDP-Approximations/INFORMS-Tutorial/blob/main/continuous-mdp/notebooks/psmd.ipynb), we present **constraint violation learning**.
 This method reformulates the ALP as a regularized saddle-point problem and uses a primal-dual first-order algorithm to learn the constraint-violation landscape during the solve.
 Instead of relying on uniform constraint sampling, as in the baseline ALP, the method endogenously concentrates computational effort on difficult state-action regions where Bellman violations are most informative.
 As shown in the notebook, this more principled treatment of ALP constraints substantially improves the upper bound relative to the baseline ALP by producing stronger policies with lower simulated costs.
-At the same time, it delivers certified lower bounds, and therefore meaningful optimality gaps, which the sampled baseline ALP does not provide.
+At the same time, it reports lower-bound estimates and corresponding optimality-gap estimates, which the sampled baseline ALP does not provide.
 In this sense, constraint violation learning refines both the construction and optimization steps of the baseline ALP.

-- In `continuous-mdp/notebooks/self-guided-alp.ipynb`, we present **self-guided approximate linear programs**.
+- In [self-guided-alp.ipynb](https://github.com/Self-Adapting-MDP-Approximations/INFORMS-Tutorial/blob/main/continuous-mdp/notebooks/self-guided-alp.ipynb), we present **self-guided approximate linear programs**.
 This method automates the construction of basis functions through random-feature sampling and refines the approximation across iterations using guiding constraints.
 In contrast to the baseline ALP, which relies on a fixed, hand-specified set of basis functions, the self-guided approach expands and steers the approximation architecture using information revealed during computation.
 As shown in the notebook, this produces stronger lower bounds and lower policy costs than the baseline ALP; in the reported experiments, it also improves on constraint violation learning with fixed bases.
-Most of the improvement comes from using random features to substantially strengthen the lower bound, together with a constraint-violation-learning-based heuristic that converts the constraint-sampled self-guided ALP models into certified optimality gaps.
+Most of the improvement comes from using random features to substantially strengthen the lower-bound estimates, together with a constraint-violation-learning-based heuristic that turns the constraint-sampled self-guided ALP models into reported optimality-gap estimates.
 Thus, self-guided ALP tightens the optimality gap by refining all three stages of the COR cycle: construction, optimization, and refinement.

 ---